-In addition, Abdullah Shafi'i also integrated da'wah into the formal education system of As-Syafi'iyyah.
+In addition, Abdullah Shafi'i also integrated da'wah into the formal education system of As-Syafi'iyah.
 Students not only learn religion in class, but are also trained to perform in public.
 In the interview it was stated, "at the end of the lesson...
 There are theoretical and practical tests.
 The practice is maharatul da'wah, maharatul MC, dhikr wa tahlil".
-This shows that Abdullah Shafi'i's da'wah method emphasizes theory and practical skills, so that students are ready to become dai and leaders of the ummah (Interview of the Management of the As-Syafi'iyyah Islamic Boarding School, October 1, 2025).
+This shows that Abdullah Shafi'i's da'wah method emphasizes theory and practical skills, so that students are ready to become dai and leaders of the ummah (As-Syafi'iyah Administration, personal communication October 1, 2025).

 Abdullah Syafi'i's da'wah innovation can be understood through the lens of religious communication and cultural adaptation.
 Rather than rejecting local traditions, Syafi'i reinterpreted Betawi cultural expressions, such as the Maulid Nabi, tahlilan, and Lebaran Betawi celebrations, as effective vehicles for transmitting Islamic values.
-This approach resonates with da'wah innovation theories emphasizing cultural continuity and communicative contextualization (Azra, 2004; Abu-Nimer & Kadayifci-Orellana, 2008).
-As highlighted in field interviews, "If there is a Betawi Eid event, here there are many competitions... there is cuisine, there are typical Betawi activities" (Interview with the Management of the As-Syafi'iyyah Islamic Boarding School, October 1, 2025).
-Through such events, Syafi'i positioned da'wah not merely as didactic preaching but as a participatory, communitycentered process embedded within the cultural identity of the Betawi people.
+This approach resonates with da'wah innovation theories emphasizing cultural continuity and communicative contextualization (Azra, 2013).
+As highlighted in field interviews, "If there is a Betawi Eid event, here there are many competitions... there is cuisine, there are typical Betawi activities" (As-Syafi'iyah Administration, personal communication October 1, 2025).
+Through such events, Syafi'i positioned da'wah not merely as didactic preaching but as a participatory, community-centered process embedded within the cultural identity of the Betawi people.

 This strategy reflects a dynamic reinterpretation rather than mere preservation of tradition.
-By sacralizing cultural practices within an Islamic moral framework, Syafi'i demonstrated how da'wah could operate as a medium of religious acculturation-bridging sacred teachings with social realities (Hefner, 2011; Rahim, 2013).
-His establishment of the Yatim-Dhuafa Islamic Boarding School in 1978 further illustrates his commitment to social da'wah, expanding the meaning of religious propagation to include social welfare and empowerment for marginalized groups (A. Said Hasan Basri, 2021).
+By sacralizing cultural practices within an Islamic moral framework, Syafi'i demonstrated how da'wah could operate as a medium of religious acculturation-bridging sacred teachings with social realities (Hefner, 2011).
+His establishment of the Yatim-Dhuafa Islamic Boarding School in 1978 further illustrates his commitment to social da'wah, expanding the meaning of religious propagation to include social welfare and empowerment for marginalized groups (Basri, 2021).
 In this sense, his model of da'wah represents a synthesis of continuity and reinterpretation, reaffirming traditional Betawi religiosity while transforming its expression to meet the moral and social challenges of an urbanizing Muslim society.